bhch/tornado-debugger/README.md

 A debugger for Tornado server for a better development experience.

-Tornado server provides very primitive exception reporter. `tornado-debugger` aims to be a drop-in replacement for the built-in debugger.
+Tornado's default exception reporter is very basic and primitive. `tornado-debugger` is a drop-in replacement for the built-in debugger.

 ## Install